crotwell/ms3eh/README.md

 # Java

 See extra header handling in the [seisFile](https://github.com/crotwell/seisFile) project.
-Version 3.0 (not yet released), can use bag headers for travel time calculations and set markers in miniseed3 files via `taup setmseed3`.
+[TauP](https://github.com/crotwell/TauP) version 3.0 (not yet released), can use bag headers for travel time calculations and set markers in miniseed3 files via `taup setmseed3`.